-The day you blocked her number for an hour because you couldn't take one more call and you needed to survive the rest of your workday.
-The time you snapped "I just talked to you ten minutes ago" and heard the confusion in her voice and immediately felt sick.
+The day you blocked their number for an hour because you couldn't take one more call and you needed to survive the rest of your workday.
+The time you snapped "I just talked to you ten minutes ago" and heard the confusion in their voice and immediately felt sick.
 The afternoon you were almost relieved when the call was short.
-The nights you lay in bed and thought, I cannot do this anymore — and then felt terrible for thinking it.
+The nights you lay in bed and thought, I cannot do this anymore, and then felt terrible for thinking it.

-The relief when she has a good day and doesn't call as much.
+The relief when they has a good day and doesn't call as much.
 The guilt about the relief.

 You are not alone in any of this.
 These are not aberrant thoughts from a bad person.
 These are the exact thoughts of someone who loves their parent completely and is running on empty and has been for a long time.